Wondering what the difference is between sale leaseback vs. reverse mortgage? Read on as we discuss why you might choose one or the other.

 Reverse mortgages have been around for decades, and while they might be right for some people, they have a checkered, stigma-laden past.
 With a relatively short history in the United States, the first reverse mortgage was issued in 1961.

 A few decades later, during the 2008-2009 housing market crash, the number of reverse mortgages issued peaked at around 110,000 per year, causing problems for many borrowers.
-Because of their financial situation, a lot of people couldn’t keep up with taxes, insurance, and home maintenance.
+Because of their financial situation, a lot of people couldn’t keep up with the property tax, insurance, and home maintenance.
 Since most people borrowed the entire available credit amount in a lump sum, they spent the money quickly and were left with no other assets, which led to foreclosures.

-Sale-leasebacks, a financial transaction where an owner of an asset sells it and then leases it back from the new owner, is a tried-and-true financial instrument.
+What is a reverse lease or a sale-leaseback?
+A sale-leaseback is a financial transaction where an owner of an asset sells it and then leases it back from the new owner, is a tried-and-true financial instrument.
 Although sale-leasebacks are relatively new to the residential real estate space, they have a long history of utilization in the commercial real estate industry.
 Large companies looking to improve liquidity and reduce the risk of holding too much debt often utilize sale-leasebacks.

 Many people think sale-leasebacks are reverse mortgages, which is understandable but incorrect.
 While both help people who have large amounts of equity tied up in their home access that equity without selling their home, that’s where the similarities stop.
 To understand what’s right for you, it’s helpful to understand the nuances of how the two differ.

 A reverse mortgage is a complex cash loan for only a fraction of your home’s value, with the remainder held to cover loan interest, mortgage insurance, and fees.
-Sale-leasebacks consists of two simple transactions: a house sale and a lease agreement.
+Sale-leasebacks consist of two simple transactions: a house sale and a lease agreement.

 At Truehold, we believe staying in your home as you get older can result in greater financial, physical, and mental wellbeing.
-A sale-leaseback might be right for you if you want to capitalize on the wealth you’ve built in your home and maximize your returns, you desire financial and lifestyle flexibility and freedom to live where and how you want, and if you want to keep enjoying your home without worrying about the maintenance or the burden it’s creating for your loved ones.
+A sale-leaseback arrangement might be right for you if you want to capitalize on the wealth you’ve built in your home and maximize your returns, you desire financial and lifestyle flexibility and freedom to live where and how you want, and if you want to keep enjoying your home without worrying about the maintenance or the burden it’s creating for your loved ones.